 Richard is generally known for being the Bishop of Chichester and is declared a saint because of his martyrdom in the thirteenth Century.
 It is assessed that Richard was brought into the world about 1197 in Wyche, England (presently known as Droitwich), situated close to Worcester.
 He was the second child of Richard and Alice de Wyche.
 His dad was a land-possessing assistant, and he had one more seasoned sibling and a sister.

 After finishing his investigations, Richard returned to England in 1235.
 St. Edmund Rich, the Archbishop of Canterbury, and Grosseteste, Bishop of Lincoln, offered him the chance to turn into their Chancellor.

 Key Verse related to St Richard

 What miracles did St Richard perform?

-When King Henry Ill selected Ralph Neville to the see of Chichester in 1244, Boniface proclaimed the assignment invalid and named Richard to the post, a demonstration that created a commotion in the realm.
+When King Henry Ill selected Ralph Neville to see Chichester in 1244, Boniface proclaimed the assignment invalid and named Richard to the post, a demonstration that created a commotion in the realm.

 His passing came at Dover, in a permanent spot for unfortunate ministers, while conveying a supplication for a campaign.
-Richard was sanctified in 1262, and his burial place turned into a well-known sanctum noted for its wonders until the Reformation in England.
+Richard was sanctified in 1262, and his burial became a well-known sanctum noted for its wonders until the Reformation in England.

 Read more: Who is Nectarios of Aegina?